-Students who find it necessary to withdraw from university before the close of the semester must secure withdrawal forms from the Office of Academic Advising.
+Students who find it necessary to withdraw from university before the last class session prior to final exams must secure withdrawal forms from the Office of Academic Advising.
 These forms must be properly and satisfactorily completed, signed, and filed.
 An exit interview is required with the offices of Academic Advising and Student Development.